How to Set Up a Great Pottery Studio Right at Home!

 • Calipers: These are used to make lids fit.
 You should make sure that you get one of these especially if you’re going to be creating pieces that are lidded quite frequently

-This is literally all that you need to get started.
-You can choose the items as needed, and you can adjust to the way that you want them to in order to achieve great success.
+This is all that you need to get started.
+You can choose the items as needed, and you can adjust to the way that you want them to achieve great success.

 Ideally, if you can get help on this, do speak to the person running your pottery studio for extra tips.
 I don’t suggest investing in this unless you’re serious about wanting to do pottery since it is quite expensive for the kiln and wheel alone.
 But, if you’re interested in working on pottery in a more serious hobbyist fashion, or you just don’t want to drive to the studio every day, this works.